 I am a labour market & welfare state researcher and a Senior Lecturer in Sociology and Social Policy, at the School of Social Policy, Sociology and Social Research, a part of the University of Kent, UK.

 My research interest lies in explaining work-life balance and labour market insecurities of individuals through working conditions and welfare state institutions in a comparative perspective.
 Check out my recent publications here.
 Recently I've been awarded the ESRC Future Leader's Award to carry out research on the relationship between working-time flexibility and work-family conflict, and the importance of contexts. (read more)

-I am on the Editorial Board of the journal Work, Employment and Society and am a executive-board member of the Korean Association of Social Policy, foreign advisory board for the Critical Welfare Association.
+I am on the Editorial Board of the journal Work, Employment and Society and am an executive-board member of the Korean Association of Social Policy, foreign advisory board for the Critical Welfare Association.
 I am currently the the Quantitative Social Science lead for the University of Kent as a part of the Eastern Academic Research Consortium.
+Lastly, but not least I am coordinating the project Radical Women: 50 years of Feminism at Kent - which celebrates Feminist activism, scholarship and research in the past 50 years of Kent.

 If you are interested in any of my research please contact me.